Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 View from the Torre de Belem

-The panoramic view from Torre de Belém is really beautiful
+The panoramic view from Torre de Belém is stunning

-If you come by ship from the Atlantic Ocean, Torre de Belém is the first thing you see of Lisbon.
+If you arrive by boat from the Atlantic, Torre de Belém is the first sight of Lisbon.

-To the ticket with preferential entry to the Torre de Belém
+Get your ticket with priority entry to Torre de Belém

 How to get to the viewpoint on Torre de Belém

-If you’re not arriving by boat, walking along the Tagus promenade is the nicest way to get to Torre de Belém.
-You can also take tram 12 to Largo Da Princesa station.
+If you’re not coming by boat, the most scenic way is to walk along the Tagus promenade.
+You can also take tram 12 to Largo da Princesa station.

 Entrance fee